Priscasantos/Tom-Hengl-Course/R-training/README.md

 In the next example we demonstrate how to fit a spatiotemporal model using biological data: occurrences of [*Fagus sylvatica*](https://www.gbif.org/species/2882316) over Europe.
-This is the domain of Specied Distribution modeling, except in this case we model distribution of target species in spacetime.
+This is the domain of **Specied Distribution modeling**, except in this case we model distribution of target species in spacetime.
 The point data has been compiled for the purpose of the OpenDataScience.eu project, then cleaned and overlaid vs time-series of Landsat GLAD images and climatic